-MyProtein Impact Whey is a power-packed product which can serve many of your dietary needs.
+MyProtein Impact Whey is a power-packed product which can serve many of your dietary needs as an athlete.

-With 4.5g of BCAA’s and 21g of protein per serving it not only provides you with the essential amino acids but will also help with your muscular development.
+With 4.5g of BCAA’s and 21g of protein per serving it not only provides you with the essential amino acids but, together with your specialized training routine, will also help with your muscular development.

-Rated Grade A on Labdoor, Myprotein is a tried, tested, and weight lifter favourite.
+Rated Grade A by Labdoor, Myprotein is tried and tested.

-One of the best things about MyProtein’s impact whey is their wide variety of flavours, from Strawberry, chocolate and vanilla – all the way to – speculoos, rocky road, and rhubarb and custard.
-Thanks to these varieties, you can ensure your favourite post or pre workout never gets boring.
+One of the best things about MyProtein’s Impact Whey is their wide variety of flavours, from classic strawberry, chocolate and vanilla – all the way to – blueberry and rhubarb and custard.

 - AMAZING value